-4th Zombie Pub Crawl Planned
+Registration Open For 5th Zombie Pub Crawl

 Wearing your commemorative pub crawl t-shirt is not required for drink specials.
 Wrist bands will be provided.
 Creative costumes are encouraged.

-You’ll receive an email when your t-shirt and wristband are ready for early pick-up.

-- T-shirt and wrist band pick up the day of the event will be held at 117 N. Santa Fe (the old Mexican restaurant) from 3:00-6:00 P.M.
+Registration is opens today, Saturday October 6th.
+It is $15.00 in advance, or $20 the day of the event.

-Registration is now open. $15.00 until October 12th.
-You will get you a commemorative Pub Crawl T-shirt, coozie, free cab rides home via Sunflower Taxi and access to all the fun.
-Registration after October 12th will be $20.00.
-T-shirt size and availability after the 12th will not be guaranteed.
+With a registration will get you a commemorative Pub Crawl T-shirt, coozie, free cab rides home via Sunflower Taxi and access to all the fun.
+T-shirt size and availability after October 15th will not be guaranteed.

-Hays Academy of Hair Design will be hosting a Zombie Boo-tique at Hays Academy of Hair Design at 115 S. 5th Street from 3:00-6:00 P.M.on the day of the event.
+Hays Academy of Hair Design will be hosting a Zombie Boo-tique at their business 115 S. 5th Street from 3:00-6:00 P.M.on the day of the event.
 For a suggested donation of $5.00 they will make sure you look your deadliest.

-For those that might have had a little too much to drink, Sunflower Taxi offered free rides home.
+For those that might have had a little too much to drink, Sunflower Taxi is offering free rides home.

 Pub crawl events in downtown Salina are popular, with what have become annual Halloween and St. Patrick’s Day themed crawls.